 As in prior years, TSBC contributed funding to the Recycling Council of BC to operate the Recycling Hotline and its Recyclepedia Smart Phone App.
-TSBC also contributed funding to create the BC Recycles web site, a Stewardship Agencies of BC initiative.
-These tools are excellent resources for the consumer, particularly for information on tire drop off locations, and align with the Ministry's desire to have a one-stop shop for citizens of BC looking for information on where to recycle their waste.
+TSBC also contributes to and supports the BC Recycles website, a Stewardship Agencies of BC initiative.
+These tools are excellent resources for the consumer, particularly for information on tire drop off locations, and align with the Ministry's desire to have a onestop-shop for citizens of BC looking for information on where to recycle their waste.